I Ate And Worked Out Like Taylor Swift For A Week

 Welcome to Refinery29’s Feel Good Diaries, where we chronicle the physical and mental wellness routines of women today, their costs, and whether or not these self-care rituals actually make you feel good.
 Have your own Feel Good Diary to submit?
 You can do so here!

-Today: It’s arguable that I’m Taylor Swift’s biggest fan.
+Today: I’m arguably Taylor Swift’s biggest fan.
 I remember the first time I heard one of her songs.“Teardrops On My Guitar” played on the speakers at my community pool in 2007 when I was 12.
 I had a big crush at the time, and I felt like she was taking the words in my brain and singing them out loud.
 Later that year, I performed “Our Song” at a talent show concert.
 I grew up with Taylor, and I’m unabashed in my fandom, although I know she hasn’t always been perfect.
 I wanted to feel close to my favorite star on her birthday, so I decided to eat and workout like Taylor for a week in the lead-up.
-I dove into interviews and articles to glean information about her wellness retreat and created a schedule meant to mimic Tay’s.
+I dove into interviews and articles to glean information about her wellness routine and created a schedule meant to mimic Tay’s.
 Here’s how it went.

 Advertisement